Quandela/Perceval/docs/source/legacy.rst

 Some calls will use or return only the type that makes sense (e.g. :code:`AnnotatedFockState::threshold_detection()` always returns a :code:`FockState` as a detected state naturally loses all kinds of photon annotation.

-.. note:: Note that the arithmetic is still implemented between states of different types.
-The result is the most complex type of both operands (e.g. :code:`NoisyFockState` ⊗ :code:`FockState` gives a :code:`NoisyFockState`).
+.. note:: Note that arithmetic still works between states of different types.
+The result is the most complex type of
+          both operands (e.g. :code:`NoisyFockState` ⊗ :code:`FockState` gives a :code:`NoisyFockState`).

 Usage in Perceval
 .................